-Students who enter the doctoral program following their B.A. may earn a Master of Arts degree in psychology.
+Students who enter the doctoral program following their B.A. earn a Master of Arts degree in psychology.
 The degree is earned as part of the Clinical Health concentration of the PhD in health psychology program.
-The program requires a minimum of 51 s.h. of instruction and is generally completed in two years.
-Requirements to earn the M.A. degree are listed below.
-See the Graduate Catalog for additional stipulations.
+The program requires a minimum of 45 s.h. of instruction and is generally completed in two years.
+Requirements to earn the M.A. degree are listed in the Graduate Catalog.
+For additional stipulations and detailed MA requirements: https://catalog.ecu.edu/preview program.php?catoid=30&poid=7838&hl=%22psychology%2C+MA%22&returnto=search